- Online Training

 Pursue Your Hobbies

 I learned very quickly into my career that very few coaches have only one job.
 Every coach that I worked with and everyone I met at clinics and conferences seemed to have a side gig of some sort.
 Whether it was private coaching, selling supplements, owning a gym or promoting fitness products, everyone was doing sometime outside of their regular “nine-to-five” to earn additional income, pursue their passions, or both.
 For many, it’s a necessity for financial reasons, but there is also an emotional and mental benefit to pursuing interests outside of your main coaching position.
 I’m not just talking about hobbies that make you money, I’m speaking to any interest or hobby that makes you smile, brings peace to your life, or that provides you an opportunity to laugh and be social.
-These types of pursuits don’t take away from your main job, they add value and purpose to your life.
+These types of pursuits don’t take away from your main job, they add value and purpose to your life and prevent coaching burnout.

 Build Your Non-Work Network